Our Violent Offense Charge Attorney Will Protect Your Rights

 A violent offense charge can have a wide range of outcomes.
 Oftentimes, penalties correspond to the extent of a victim’s injuries.

 The least serious charge for a violent offense is a Class 1 misdemeanor.
+If you find yourself facing such a charge, consulting a Richmond misdemeanor charge lawyer can be crucial.
 The most severe outcome can be a sentence of life in prison.
 A violent offense charge often results in many years spent behind bars and leaves you with serious charges that never leave your record.

 In some cases, legal representation can get violent offense charges dropped to probation.
+If one violates these probation terms, a probation violations attorney can provide necessary assistance.
 Your attorney may also be able to achieve lighter or lifted sentencing with an agreement to attend counseling, undergo substance abuse treatment, or complete community service.

 Experience Is Key to Success in Defending Violent Offense Charges